Cybermals/Cybermals-Engine/README.md

     * supports identity, translation, rotation, scaling, and projection matrix generation
     * supports multiplication
+* quaternions
+    * supports creation of a quaternion from an axis and angle
+    * supports quaternion multiplication
+    * supports converting a quaternion to a 4 x 4 matrix
 * axis-aligned bounding boxes
     * supports collision detection with points and other boxes
     * supports generation of a box from geometry data